Diana Archangeli

-Diana B. Archangeli (born in Oregon in 1953) is an American linguist and Professor at the Department of Linguistics at the University of Arizona.
+Diana B. Archangeli (born 1953) is an American linguist and Professor at the Department of Linguistics at the University of Arizona.

-She earned her M.A. at the University of Texas-Austin in 1981, and her PhD from MIT in 1984, with a dissertation entitled, "Underspecification in Yawelmani Phonology and Morphology."
+She earned her M.A. at the University of Texas-Austin in 1981, and her PhD from MIT in 1984, with a dissertation entitled, "Underspecification in Yawelmani Phonology and Morphology".
 Her dissertation was selected for publication in Garland's Outstanding Dissertation series (Archangeli 1988).

 She taught at the University of Illinois at Urbana-Champaign for a year before joining the faculty at the University of Arizona in 1985.
 She also spent a few years teaching at the University of Hong Kong (2013-2017).

 She is known for a number of widely cited works on phonetics and phonology, often in collaboration with Douglas Pulleyblank (UBC), within the frameworks of Grounded Phonology, Emergent Phonology and underspecification.